jhoek/UncommonSense.CBreeze/README.md

 *That's why we need a DOM for the NAV object text format.*

+Think of C/Breeze as an API for interacting with NAV object text files.
+Each and every aspect of your application's objects, represented by an in-memory tree structure much like e.g. the XMLDOM or HTMLDOM, can be queried and manipulated through C/Breeze Core's members.
+Any change you can make to your application from NAV's Development Environment can also be made from C/Breeze, but without the manual actions, and therefore completely repeatable.

 ## Why use C/Breeze?
 - Script your development work as much as possible
 - Avoid the friction caused by an outdated development environment